 The Ritz-Carlton South Beach is an oceanfront luxury hotel inside a historic property designed by Morris Lapidus in the heart of the Art Deco District of Miami.
 It features a wonderful swimming pool, a stunning art collection, a modern spa, and an excellent Spanish restaurant Tatel.

 Worth knowing: The Ritz-Carlton, South Beach implements a $28 USD per room, per night resort fee.
-Services and amenities included in the fee are Complimentary 5MB wireless Internet access for up to 5 devices in guest rooms, lobby, and most common areas, beach chairs, and umbrellas, beach Activities including boogie boards, skimboards, beach paddle tennis, bocce ball, and cornhole court, one-hour daily fitness class, 24-hour access to the fitness center.
+Services and amenities included in the fee are Complimentary 5MB wireless Internet access for up to 5 devices in guest rooms, lobby, and most common areas, beach chairs and umbrellas, and beach Activities, including boogie boards, skimboards, beach paddle tennis, bocce ball, and cornhole court, one-hour daily fitness class, 24-hour access to the fitness center.

 5. Ritz-Carlton Naples Beach Resort

-The Ritz-Carlton Naples Beach is an impressive five-star with soaring floor-to-ceiling windows, chandeliers.
+The Ritz-Carlton Naples Beach is an impressive five-star with soaring floor-to-ceiling windows and chandeliers.
 It is ideal for families, weddings (there is a marvelous Vanderbilt Ballroom), and conventions.
 The Ritz-Carlton Naples Golf Resort is ten minutes away by car or resort shuttle from The Ritz-Carlton Naples Beach.

 Marvel at the stunning views from one of the private balconies at The Ritz-Carlton, Naples, with three miles of immaculate beach to explore.
-Here on the Gulf of Mexico, guests are pampered with championship golf, the award-winning family program, a world-class spa, two swimming pools, an array of beach activities, and seven distinctive restaurants.
+On the Gulf of Mexico, guests are pampered with championship golf, the award-winning family program, a world-class spa, two swimming pools, an array of beach activities, and seven distinctive restaurants.
 Each of the resort’s 450 guestrooms and suites offers Frette linens and a private balcony for stunning Gulf views.
 As for the golf, tee off on the Tiburon Golf Course, designed by Greg Norman.
-The 51,000-square-foot spa is a welcome retreat with 33 treatment rooms.
+The 51,000 ft² spa is a welcome retreat with 33 treatment rooms.

 6. Ritz-Carlton in Fort Lauderdale

 The Ritz-Carlton in Fort Lauderdale is located on the oceanfront, with the beach across a two-lane road fronting the hotel.
 You can reach it via a sky bridge, which will take you directly from the hotel’s 3rd floor to the public beach.
-The pool is on the hotel’s 7th-floor pool and is surrounded by loungers and palms.
-The rooms aren’t noteworthy but do all have a balcony.
+The pool is on the hotel’s 7th-floor pool, surrounded by loungers and palms.
+The rooms aren’t noteworthy, but all have a balcony.
 The Ritz-Carlton Club Lounge is an ultra-exclusive space open to guests at The Ritz-Carlton who book the Club Experience.
 The lounge is luxurious, with marble floors and large sofas.

 The food here is excellent and varies depending on the time of day.
-It includes fresh fruit, cheese platters, hot hors d’oeuvres, freshly baked cookies, as well as breakfast, lunch, and dinner items.
-We think that the lounge is well worth the expense as it adds another dimension to the experience of being at the hotel.
-The lounge is equipped with a separate sitting area with a large flat-screen television and DVDs for children who might want to watch a movie along with computer stations.
+It includes fresh fruit, cheese platters, hot hors d’oeuvres, freshly baked cookies, and breakfast, lunch, and dinner items.
+We think the lounge is well worth the expense as it adds another dimension to the hotel experience.
+The lounge has a separate sitting area with a large flat-screen television and DVDs for children who might want to watch a movie, along with computer stations.